iamfazn/iamfazn/README.md

 ## Summary

-> I enabled researchers to focus on optimizing their algorithms by managing their surrounding technical debt.
+> **I enabled researchers to focus on optimizing their algorithms by managing their surrounding technical debt**

 ## Experience
 #### Software Engineer, [Cisco](https://www.cisco.com/)